gem-siddhant/certified-kubernetes-administrator-course/docs/03-Scheduling/02-Manual-Scheduling.md

     ![sc3](../../images/sc3.PNG)

 NOTE: Once the PODs are in running state you cann't edit nodeName property, so if you need to manually schedule it on some node.
-Ypu first need to delete that POD and then
+You first need to delete that POD and then
-      assign node under _nodeName.__
+      assign node under _nodeName.__ Also, this nodeName field is only applicable for _kind_ PODs but not for deployments.

 K8s Reference Docs:
 - https://kubernetes.io/docs/reference/using-api/api-concepts/